Marty Lowe: Coaching career

 Lowe was an assistant coach for the Louisville Cardinals from 1997 to 1999.

 He joined the Nashville Kats of the AFL in 2000 as an offensive assistant.
 He later became the team's offensive coordinator.
 He was also the running backs coach for the UTEP Miners in 2001.

 Lowe took over as head coach of the Georgia Force of the AFL in May 2002 after Robert Lyles was fired.
 Lowe served as the team's head coach from 2002 to 2004, compiling an overall regular season record of 17–19.
 He was fired in April 2004 after a 4–7 start to the season.
 He was then a sideline reporter for Louisville radio broadcasts during the 2004 college football season.

 In March 2005, Lowe was hired as the running backs coach for the Western Carolina Catamounts.
 He was promoted to passing game coordinator in August 2005.
 He also later served as the team's offensive coordinator and quarterbacks coach.
 Lowe left the team after two season for personal reasons.

-Lowe was named the director of football operations for the Louisville Fire of the af2 in June 2007.
+He was named the director of football operations for the Louisville Fire of the af2 in June 2007.